dart-lang/site-www/src/content/guides/packages.md

 ## Get dependencies for production

-In some cases `dart pub get` will not give you the exact versions locked in `pubspec.lock`.
-For example:
+In some situations, `dart pub get` does not retrieve the exact package versions locked in the `pubspec.lock` file:

 * If new dependencies are added to `pubspec.yaml` since `pubspec.lock` was created.
 * If the locked version no longer exists in the package repository.